tentou-tech/services/crates/solvers-private-lp/README.md

 *   For a concrete example of a solver built using this template, see the [Hypervault Solver Flow](HYPERVAULT_FLOW.md) documentation.

-1.  **Clone the Repository:** If you haven't already, clone the main CoW Protocol Services repository.
+1.  **Clone the Repository:** If you haven't already, clone the main Nyne Protocol Services repository.

     ```bash
     git clone https://github.com/cowprotocol/services.git